Philinzag/Gross-Net-SalaryAPI/README.md

 # GrossNetSalaryAPI

+## Overview
-This project is a .NET 8.0 Web API that calculates gross salary, basic salary, PAYE tax, and pension contributions based on a desired net salary and allowances.
+The GrossNetSalaryAPI calculates the gross salary based on the desired net salary and allowances.
+It also provides additional details such as Basic Salary, Total PAYE Tax, Employee Pension Contribution, and Employer Pension Contribution.

 ## Getting Started